f3d-app/f3d/doc/user/INTERACTIONS.md

 When changing the type of data to color with, the index of the array within the data will be kept if valid with the new data.
 If not, it will cycle until a valid array is found.
 After that, the component will be checked as specified above.

+## Taking Screenshots

+The destination filename used to save the screenshots (created by pressing <kbd>F12</kbd>) is configurable (using the `screenshot-filename` option) and can use template variables as described [on the options page](OPTIONS.md#filename-templating).

+Unless the configured filename template is an absolute path, images will be saved into the user's home directory (using the following environment variables, if defined and pointing to an existing directory, in that order: `XDG_PICTURES_DIR`, `HOME`, or `USERPROFILE`).